 Yet under the impression that this is an obligation and a mitzvah, many good and sincere people still strive to interact with these compulsively difficult people, despite the emotional toll and the negative personality changes these interactions eventually induce.

-Then I found out that (with some halachic exceptions) this is all a big misunderstanding.
+Then I found out (with some halachic exceptions) that this attitude is all a big misunderstanding.

 What Judaism REALLY Says about Dealing with Difficult People